 Latest News

 Kirsty Logan

 Hello!
 I’m Kirsty Logan, a writer of novels and short stories.
-My latest work is the Audible Original The Sound at the End.
+My latest book is Now She is Witch, a medieval witch revenge quest.
 My other books are Things We Say In The Dark, The Gloaming, The Gracekeepers, A Portable Shelter, and The Rental Heart & Other Fairytales.

+Latest News